 A black lab came barreling towards me about 75 yards from the shelter, letting out a deep warning bark.
 A Weimaraner puppy followed the labrador with a deep puppy warning.
-I paused and dropped my hiking poles, so I did not present a threat.
-The lab slowed to cautiously study me while the puppy continued flying towards me while switching to furiously wiggling as she slid into my legs.
+I paused and dropped my hiking poles so I did not present a threat.
+The lab slowed to study me cautiously while the puppy continued flying towards me, switching to furiously wiggling as she slid into my legs.

 Behind them was an owner yelling, “They are friendly.”
 I can’t even count the number of times this scene has played out on different hikes.
 Sometimes they are friendly, and sometimes they are not.

 I was hiking the AT in 2005 and watched as a large German Shepherd about ripped the arm off another hiker I was hiking with right after his owner said, “He is friendly.”
-Dogs are unpredictable in new situations.
+But, unfortunately, dogs are unpredictable in new situations.
 They can become very protective and territorial.

 The younger woman lit up when I explained I was hoping to finish the rest of the trail over the next two weeks and offered me the use of a covered shelter on the property behind her house.
-She lived a couple of days up the NET, right along the trail.
-Finding camping was not always easy out here, so I told her I might take her up on her offer.
+She lived a few days up the NET, right along the trail.
+Finding camping was not always easy, so I told her I might take her up on her offer.

 Waving, I bid them a good day and turned to climb up to the summit of Grace Mountain.
 The women warned me the hike up Grace was strenuous, but I had hiked the Colorado Trail about a month earlier, so walking the 800 feet up to the summit of Grace was a moderate climb at best.

-Being able to stretch my legs and powerfully stride to the top of a climb that would have left me winded six months ago is a fantastic feeling.
-I can feel my muscles burn, and I build up a good sweat, but aerobically I barely skipped a beat, breathing easily through the climb.
+I could stretch my legs and powerfully stride to the top of a climb that would have left me winded six months ago.
+I can feel my muscles burn and build up a good sweat, but aerobically I barely skipped a beat, breathing easily through the climb.

 New England Trail – Amazing Views

-The climb down from Mount Grace was steep but passed quickly, and I crossed several more roads before reaching Richardson-Zlogar Cabin.
-I have hiked many trails, seen many shelters, and this cabin and the camping areas immediately around it were one of the nicest I have seen.
+The climb down Mount Grace was steep but passed quickly, and I crossed several more roads before reaching Richardson-Zlogar Cabin.
+I have hiked many trails and seen many shelters, and this cabin and the camping areas immediately around it were one of the nicest I have seen.

 The views were fantastic, and I stopped to speak with the men using the two tent platforms.
-Looking out towards the horizon, one of the men named the mountains for me, including Mount Monadnock.
-If it had been a little later in the day, I would have found a place to pitch my tent, but it was still early, so I snapped a couple of pictures before hiking out.
+Then, looking out towards the horizon, one of the men named the mountains for me, including Mount Monadnock.
+If it had been a little later in the day, I would have found a place to pitch my tent, but it was still early, so I snapped pictures before hiking.

 If other long-distance hikers are reading this, plan to make this one of your camping stops.